 In addition to small business grants, there is another type of assistance you can use to expand your business.

-Specialized grant websites, federal agencies, chambers of commerce and other organizations offer financial and legal advice, guidance on accessing loans and grants, listings with a large number of grants, and other business opportunities, to help small businesses owned by minority groups thrive.
+Specialized grant websites, federal agencies, chambers of commerce, and other organizations offer financial and legal advice, guidance on accessing loans and grants.
+You can also find listings with a large number of grants, and other business opportunities to help small businesses owned by minority groups thrive.